Emtricitabine/tenofovir: HIV prevention

 The consideration of utilizing emtricitabine/tenofovir as a reduction strategy involves discussion with a health professional who can help the patient navigate the benefits and risks.
-Patients are advised to discuss any history of bone issues, kidney issues, or hepatitis B infection with their health care provider.
+Patients are advised to discuss any history of bone issues, kidney issues, or hepatitis B infection with their healthcare provider.
 Effectiveness of PrEP for prevention of infection is reliant on an individual's ability to take the medication consistently.

 Emtricitabine/tenofovir is also used for HIV post-exposure prophylaxis.
-People who start taking emtricitabine/tenofovir see HIV reduction benefit up to 72 hours after starting, but the medicine must be taken for thirty days after a high-risk sexual event to ensure HIV transmission levels are optimally reduced.
+People who start taking emtricitabine/tenofovir see HIV reduction benefits up to 72 hours after starting, but the medicine must be taken for thirty days after a high-risk sexual event to ensure HIV transmission levels are optimally reduced.

-Truvada as PrEP should not be used for individuals that are positive for HIV-1.
+Emtricitabine/tenofovir as PrEP should not be used for individuals who are positive for HIV-1.

 HIV treatment

 Emtricitabine/tenofovir has been approved in the United States as part of antiretroviral combination therapy for the treatment of HIV-1.
 The combination therapy is suggested as one of the options for adults who have not received any prior treatment for HIV infection.